OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 _General best practice_

-- There is no one way to contact someone that is one hundred percent secure; there are only more secure and less secure options.
+- There is no one way to contact someone that is one hundred percent secure; there are only more and less secure options.
 This is because there is always a risk that the person you are contacting may be under some form of surveillance or you yourself may be under surveillance.
 It may also be that the tool or service you are using to contact them may be collecting data that could be accessed by others, including via a subpoena.
-- Before contacting someone it is important to think about who you are contacting and what you are contacting them about.
-Important questions to think about include, Is the person I want to contact at high-risk of surveillance?
+- Before contacting someone, it is important to think about who you are contacting and what you are contacting them about.
+Important questions to think about include, Is the person I want to contact at high risk of surveillance?
 Is the person I want to speak to classed as doing something illegal?
 Are we going to be discussing a sensitive issue, such as government corruption?
-If the answer to those questions is yes then you should be opting for a service that encrypts your data, see the section below on encryption.
+If the answer to those questions is yes then you should definitely be opting for a service that encrypts your data, see the section below on encryption.
 - Journalists should be aware that the online services they use may be collecting metadata on users.
 Metadata is a set of data that describes other data.
 For example, the time a call was made, what device the call was made on, who the call was made to.
 Metadata can give governments and others a substantial amount of information that could be used against a journalist and their source.
-- Before using an online service it is recommended to carry out some research on it.
-Check the terms and conditions on the site, review the transparency report of the company, or search on the internet for the following: has a government requested data from that service and has that service handed it over?
+- Before using an online service, it is recommended to carry out some research on it.
+Check the terms and conditions on the site, review the transparency report of the company, read what security trainers and groups like the Freedom of the Press Foundation are writing about it, or search on the internet for the following: has a government requested data from that service and has that service handed it over?
 How is data being stored by the company?, ideally it should be in an encrypted form.
 Has the company been involved in a data breach?
 If so, what data was accessed?
 How much metadata is the company collecting?
 - Where possible, journalists should have two phones; one for work and one for personal use.
 This helps keep data separate which better protects the journalists and their sources if one phone becomes infected.
-- All landline calls or mobile phone calls are not encrypted and can be intercepted and/or the conversation can be obtained at the level of the company.
+- All landline calls or mobile phone calls are not encrypted and can be intercepted.
+It is likely that the telecom company also keeps detailed records of call metadata.
 - All text messages (SMS) are unencrypted and can be intercepted.
 A copy of your SMS messages is kept by your mobile phone provider and can be passed to governments or accessed by people at the company.
-- Some services offer encryption in transmission but the information is not encrypted on the server of the company.
+- Some services encrypt messages in transit but the information is not encrypted on the server of the company.
 This could be a risk for a journalist if they are concerned that a government might subpoena for that data or that the data could be accessed by someone at the company.
 - The most secure form of communication is to use end-to-end encryption by default.
 This means that the information is automatically encrypted both in transmission and on the server.
 Some examples include WhatsApp and Signal.
-Other services are only end-to-end encrypted if the user turns it on, so journalists should ensure that they have activated the encryption.
+Other services (such as Telegram) only enable end-to-end encryption if the user turns it on explicitly, so journalists should ensure that they have activated the encryption.

 _Being more secure while using WhatsApp and Signal_

-- Using encrypted messaging services is excellent but journalists still need to think about how much data they are carrying within those messaging apps, for example old messages, as well as content that is backing up from the messaging app to their phone.
+- Using encrypted messaging services is excellent but journalists still need to think about how much data they are carrying within those messaging apps, for example old messages and any archives or files they might have saved from the apps themselves.
 This is especially important if journalists are at risk of arrest and detention and having their devices searched.

 - Work with the journalists to create a plan for backing up content from messaging apps on their phone and deleting it.
-For example, reviewing their messages weekly and backing up and deleting content and/or chats.
-Journalists should review their phone regularly to see where content is being backed up, including apps, the cloud, the SIM card.
+One of the easiest ways of doing so is to use disappearing messages (more below) for most messages, take screenshots of important messages so that they aren't auto-deleted and store them in a safe place, for example in the newsroom.
+It's also easy to export archives of WhatsApp messages (but unfortunately very difficult to do so on Signal).

 - Some messaging apps, such as WhatsApp, allow for end-to-end encrypted backups to the cloud.
 This will ensure that their content can not be accessed should someone else take control of their phone number and install the app on a new device, and prevents the cloud provider (such as Google Drive or iCloud) from reading the content of those chats, either.
 Encourage journalists to end-to-end encrypt all of their chat backups or, if this option is not present, disable cloud backups altogether.
 Remind them to keep the backup password in a safe place, since they cannot access their backups without it.

 - There are a number of features that journalists can turn on to secure their messaging apps and the content within them.
 More information on this can be found in the resource section of this guide.
 Some examples include:
   - Setting disappearing messages.\
      This will delete a message from the phone of the sender and the phone of the receiver within a certain timeframe.
 Journalists may or may not want to turn this on depending on whether they need to keep the content of their message.
 If they do want to keep it then they should take a screenshot of the message and then delete it from their phone.
+Different apps will count the timeframe for disappearing messages in different ways.
+If you have set 24 hour auto-deletion in Signal, for example, it will delete the message from the sender's device 24 hours after it was sent, but only remove it from the receiver's device 24 hours after they read it.
   - One-time view only photo and video.\
      This will delete a photo or video after it has been viewed once.
 Consider whether this is a useful option for journalists who may need to preserve content for evidence or for a story.
-  - Restricting who can add journalists to group chats
+  - Restricting who can add others to group chats\
+      All messengers have group chats, and many of those are used to share sensitive information.
+Some group chats allow anyone to add new members or to share out an invite link, whereas others require an administrator to approve all new members.
+Consider doing the latter for sensitive group chats, as it will significantly reduce the chances of someone accidentally or maliciously adding a new member who should not be privy to the sensitive information exchanged therein.
   - Setting a PIN lock on the account.\
      This will stop others being able to access the account unless they have the PIN
   - Setting up a registration lock.\